For Guides

 In the 1840s, Samuel Phillippe, a Pennsylvanian blacksmith, violin maker, and woodworker, created the first commercially successful American-made, split bamboo fishing rod.
 In the 1870s, Hiram Leonard, a fisherman in Maine created a groundbreaking advancement in the world of fly fishing which we know today as the split cane fly rod.
 Hiram’s rods and their layouts are still emulated in modern rod designs.
 They have since evolved into other materials, such as fiberglass and graphite.

 Fiberglass rods are extremely durable and flexible and have a slower casting stroke or “action” to them.
-Graphite rods, while more delicate, are light, much more rigid.
-Graphite lends itself well to a much faster action than fiberglass.
+Graphite rods are more delicate and a bit lighter, allowing for faster rod action.
 This material advancement allowed rod builders to create the tools that birthed modern-day casting techniques.

 Fly Fishing Rod FAQ